cjolowicz/docker-buildbot/README.md

 [official image](https://github.com/buildbot/buildbot/tree/master/master/Dockerfile),
 but there are some important differences.

-This Docker image is designed to spawn buildbot workers on demand, as sibling containers.
+This Docker image is designed to spawn buildbot workers as sibling containers, on demand.
 To this purpose, the Docker daemon socket is bind-mounted into the container.
 The Docker daemon socket is expected to be located at `/var/run/docker.sock`, and it must be group-writable.

 The Docker container drops privileges on startup using [su-exec](https://github.com/ncopa/su-exec).
 See the provided